Universal Orlando with Small Kids: how to make sure everyone has a blast

 - Doing Universal’s Volcano Bay with Small Kids

-Universal Orlando with Small Kids: “how to” enjoy to the max
+Universal Orlando with Small Kids

 I’ll be the first to say that upon my first visit to the Universal Orlando Resort I didn’t think it would be a great place for our kids.
 You know, we have a 3 and a 6 year old and they’re all about nature and get spooked easily, so after going around the parks with adults I could see just how much fun big kids and adults could have, but not our small kids.
 I was wrong.
 Here’s how to ensure your whole family has a blast all around the Universal Orlando Resort.